 1. Food expenses

-I realized I was spending so much money on buying food while at work.
+I realized I was spending too much money on buying food while at work.
 For example in the area where my office is located, you need to have about UGX 3,000/- to have a decent breakfast and UGX 10,000/- to get a decent meal that can get you satisfied.

 I have been working 6 days a week ie from Monday to Saturday and there’s no single day I have ever gone minus having breakfast and lunch.
 This means I have been spending UGX 78,000/- per week and UGX 312,000/- per month on breakfast and lunch.